STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/hw04/README.md

 ---------------------------------------

 1. Make a tibble with one row per year, and columns for life expectancy for two or more countries.
-2.Take advantage of this new data shape to scatterplot life expectancy for one country against that of another.
+2. Take advantage of this new data shape to scatterplot life expectancy for one country against that of another.
-3.Re-lengthen the data.
+3. Re-lengthen the data.

 ### Exercise 2: Multivariate Option 1

 ---------------------------------------

-1.Make a tibble with one row per year, and columns for life expectancy and GDP per capita (or two other numeric variables) for two or more countries.
+1. Make a tibble with one row per year, and columns for life expectancy and GDP per capita (or two other numeric variables) for two or more countries.
-2.Re-lengthen the data.
+2. Re-lengthen the data.

 ### Exercise 3: Table Joins